tc1io/nio/README.md

 Nio defines a set of standard context attributes and how to determine them for the most common integration technologies.

+## Policies

+ABAC Policies are used to determine effective permissions a subject (identity) has when interacting with a given resource in a given context.

+Nio enables management of policies to manage authorization.
+Policies are bound to a realm, to make it possible to manage independent sets of policies with a given Nio installation.
+(Question: should different realms be handled by different Nio installations?
+See same question regarding identity attributes above).

+Policies map attribute expressions to sets of permissions.

+Policies can either allow or deny a set of permissions.

+Policies have a priority to express the order in which they need to be applied to achieve the desired permission set result.

+Suppose a realm has the policy set POS = {P1,P2,P3} and Subject S intends operaton X on R in context C.

+S = {A1,A2}
+R = {A4,A5}
+C = {A3,A6, A7}

+permission set PES = apply(P, S, R, C)

 # API for Management